Social Icons

 Directed by Robert Zemeckis

-Who Framed Roger Rabbit is a wonderful fantasy comedy directed by Robert Zemeckis (Back to the Future (1985), Mars Needs Moms (2011), Real Steel (2011) and Flight (2012))and done by Spielberg’s Amblin Studios and Disney’s Touchstone pictures.
+Who Framed Roger Rabbit is a wonderful fantasy comedy directed by Robert Zemeckis and produced by Spielberg’s Amblin Studios and Disney’s Touchstone Pictures.

-It combines live action and animation in a blend that made it match up to the fit of Disney’s Mary Poppins which till date is Disney’s most Oscar nominated film and it went home with 5 wins.
-Like Mary Poppinslive action and animation combination that came out grand, so did this, although unlike Mary Poppins, where the animation and the characters hardly interact, in this movie they seem to be always around each other.
+It combines live action and animation in a blend that matches the brilliance of Disney’s Mary Poppins, which, to date, is Disney’s most Oscar-nominated film, winning five awards.
+Like Mary Poppins, the live-action and animation combination in Who Framed Roger Rabbit is executed grandly.
+However, unlike Mary Poppins, where the animation and characters hardly interact, in this movie, they are constantly around each other.

-This interaction was so well done that you have to give kudos to the animators and animation directors.
+This interaction is so well done that you have to give kudos to the animators and animation directors.

-The screenplay is written by Jeffrey Price and Peter S. Seaman (who also worked together on Dr’ Seuss screenplay adaptation of How The Grinch Stole Christmas (2000)) and is based on Gary K. Wolf's 1981 novel named Who Censored Roger Rabbit?
-Both book and movie depict a world in which cartoon characters interact directly with human beings.
+The screenplay is written by Jeffrey Price and Peter S. Seaman (who also collaborated on the Dr. Seuss screenplay adaptation of How The Grinch Stole Christmas (2000)) and is based on Gary K. Wolf's 1981 novel Who Censored Roger Rabbit?
+Both the book and the movie depict a world where cartoon characters interact directly with human beings.

-In conclusion, Who Framed Roger Rabbit is a classic animation from the 80s that all should get the chance to see even if it is just once.
-Talks are going about that Disney is in talks with Amblin (Steven Spielberg) and even director Robert Zemeckis to make a sequel to this fine film, although Bob Hoskins has retired from acting, I feel that the writers can still come up with something we all want to see.
+In conclusion, Who Framed Roger Rabbit is a classic animation from the 80s that everyone should get the chance to see, even if it’s just once.
+There are talks that Disney is in discussions with Amblin (Steven Spielberg) and director Robert Zemeckis to make a sequel to this fine film.
+Although Bob Hoskins has retired from acting, I feel the writers can still come up with something we’d all love to see.
+The film’s unique blend of humor, mystery, and groundbreaking animation makes it a timeless gem worth revisiting.

 0 comments: